telliott99/smallprojects/figs/thermostat.md

 #### Setting the Trane Thermostat

-The point of the write-up is to provide an overview of programming the new thermostats.
+The point of the write-up is to provide a TL;DR for the new thermostats, which are:

-These are:

 * Trane XL824 Smart Control